 The exact cause is unknown, but there is a genetic component.
 There is no evidence to suggest injury or occupation is a direct cause of the disease, though there is a higher incidence in high-level rock climbers.

 Dupuytren’s disease tends to be more common in people with a history of diabetes, alcoholism, epilepsy, smoking, and those of Northern European descent.
-It is also more common in men that women.
+It is also more common in men than women.

 - Firm lumps and/or pits in the palm of the hand.
 The lumps may be tender at first, but the tenderness usually goes away.